yozepi/TryIt/README.md

 # Alternate Actions/Funcs
 In addition to providing alternate parameters to your methods, you can provide *alternate methods* to try!
 The only caveat is that you need to be sure your alternate method returns the same type as the original method.
 Using an alternate method is how you can provide fallback results in case of failures.

 In this example, if the Download method fails 3 times, a method that returns alternate content gets called.
+It also shows an alternate way to provide delays - by using the Delay factory methods.
 ```c#
 var backoff = Delay.Backoff(TimeSpan.FromMilliseconds(200));
 string result = TryIt.Try(() => DownloadString(url), 3)